 - Workforce Development Agency – Work Permit Services

 Alien Resident Certificates in Taiwan

 Once granted a work permit, the process for obtaining a residence visa and an Alien Resident Certificate (ARC) can begin.
-Having an ARC entitles an expat to temporary residence in the country and allows expats to access Taiwan's public healthcare system, which operates under the National Health Insurance.
+Having an ARC entitles an expat to temporary residence in the country and allows expats to access Taiwan's public healthcare system, which operates under National Health Insurance.
 An ARC is valid for the same amount of time as the holder's work permit.

-*Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.
+*Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.